J.D.-LL.M. Buddy Program

 Who are ll.M.
 Students?

 Boston College LL.M. students are lawyers from foreign countries who attend BC Law for a full year.
-In 2012-13, we are hosting 20 students from 16 countries: business lawyers from Argentina, Colombia, France, Ghana, India, Japan and Korea, environmental lawyers from France and Puerto Rico, human rights lawyers from Mexico and Nigeria, and recent law school graduates from Belgium, Brazil, China, Germany, Spain, and Taiwan.
+In 2012-13, we hosted 20 students from 16 countries: business lawyers from Argentina, Colombia, France, Ghana, India, Japan and Korea, environmental lawyers from France and Puerto Rico, human rights lawyers from Mexico and Nigeria, and recent law school graduates from Belgium, Brazil, China, Germany, Spain, and Taiwan.

 Although the LL.M. students are in a separate degree program, they are enrolled in the same courses, participate in the same student organizations, eat in the same cafeteria and attend many of the same events as J.D. students.
 Their experience at BC Law depends to a great extent on how quickly and fully they become part of the BC community – an adjustment that the Buddy program plays a significant role in achieving.